-I started raising fiber sheep as a hobby in my early 30's because I grew up with a love of all handcraft of wool and wanted to grow my own art supplies.
+I started raising fibre sheep as a hobby in my early 30's because I grew up with a love of all handcraft of wool and wanted to grow my own art supplies.
 In my early 40's, I left my career as a teacher of the gifted and talented to pursue my dream of shepherding.
 I spent the next 25 years training sheepdogs and breeding specialty wool for felting, specifically, the curly wool that has always made my felted work so unique.
-I retired from shepherding in my early 60's with a lifetime supply of the most beautiful curly wool of my career, and was finally able to devote my skills and attention to transitioning my fiber art into fine art.
+I retired from shepherding in my 60's with a lifetime supply of beautiful curly wool and was finally able to devote more time and attention to my fibre art.

-While attending an organic farmer's conference in 2013, I was unexpectedly awoken to the global seed crisis during a keynote address by Indian eco-activist Vandana Shiva.
+I became aware of the global seed crisis while attending an organic farmer's conference in 2013.
 Even though I had been a full-time organic farmer for decades, I was ignorant to the fact that from 1970 to 1980, the corporate consolidation of the global seed industry resulted in a 93% extinction of the varieties of open-pollinated food plants that still existed when I was a child.

-Working off of reference photos from from my farm and the natural world around me, I choose themes based on images that speak to me and help me tell a greater story, such as the importance of seed saving, or the value of noticing migratory songbirds in your backyard.
-I seek to inspire others to notice and preserve personal passion for the natural world.
+Working from my own reference photos I choose themes based on images that speak to me and help me tell a greater story, such as the importance of seed saving, or the value of noticing migratory songbirds in your backyard.

 Exhibit opening: Stewarding a Seed Collection Shelburne Museum 2004